-Possibly, every hiker capable of writing a journal detailing the events of each day and his or her unique experience of those events is capable of putting together a hiker’s memoir, especially if the overall experience related has a definite beginning and a definite end.
-Perhaps, also, there is no ideal hiker’s memoir, but every such book stands to be weighed only on the scale of the reader’s personal needs and expectations.
-Granting these propositions, it follows that any evaluative review of a hiker’s memoir risks expressing more about the reader than about the writer.
-Even so, as I have recently read through a few memoirs written by hikers of the entire Appalachian Trail, and as I have found each one to be unique, I thought it might be useful, to some small extent, if I were to write a series of reviews.
+Not every hiker capable of maintaining a journal detailing the events of each day and his or her unique experience of those events is capable also of putting together a hiker’s memoir.
+But it may help the journalist to know that there is no ideal hiker’s memoir.
+Rather, every such book stands to be weighed only on the scale of the reader’s personal needs and expectations.
+It follows that any evaluative review of a hiker’s memoir risks expressing more about the reader than about the writer.
+Even so, as I have recently read through a few memoirs written by hikers of the Appalachian Trail, and as I have found each one to be unique, I thought it might be useful, to some small extent, if I were to write a series of reviews.

 The first of these books is Walking with Spring; The First Thru-Hike of the Appalachian Trail, by Earl V. Shaffer, detailing his “Lone Expedition” in the year 1948, first published in 1983.
 Shaffer’s 124-day trek began on Mt.
 Oglethorpe, Georgia (then the southern terminus of the AT), and extended 2050 miles to Mt.
 Katahdin, in Baxter State Park, Maine.
 On the peak of Mt.
 Oglethorpe, Shaffer found himself on “the threshold of my great adventure, long delayed by World War II and without my trail partner, who had been killed on Iwo Jima.
 Those four and a half years of army service, more than half of it in combat areas of the Pacific, without furlough or even rest leave, had left me confused and depressed.
 Perhaps this trip would be the answer.”